Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 17. Spot Markers

-One of my favorite pieces of portable equipment in the Pediatric PT Toolbox.
-The Spot Markers provide great visual cues for alignment work, promoting jumping across distance, marker for a stop and start point, or for use in color matching activities!
-Check out the Spot Markers in action in our Five Fun Activities with Colored Spot post!
+Spot Markers provide great visual cues for alignment work, promoting jumping across distance, marker for a stop and start point, or for use in color matching activities!

 18. Pop Toobs

-Excellent tool for bilateral manipulation, dexterity and upper extremity strength.
+Pop Toobs are an excellent tool for bilateral manipulation, dexterity and upper extremity strength.
 Great to practice pulling open and pushing together, engaging both hands in a functional activity.
 I also love using the Pop Toobs as hurdles to step or jump over and negative space footprints.
-Check out the Pop Toobs in action in our Operation: Alignment post.

 19. Balloons

-Wonderful tool to address hand eye coordination, visual tracking, grading of force and practice with throwing and catching skills.
+Balloons are a wonderful tool to address hand eye coordination, visual tracking, grading of force and practice with throwing and catching skills.
+We can target reaction time and reflexes too!

 20. Yoga Kit

-Yoga is a great tool for the Pediatric PT toolbox to address strength, balance, coordination, flexibility, motor planning and body awareness.
+Yoga is a great addition to the Pediatric PT toolbox to address strength, balance, coordination, flexibility, motor planning and body awareness.
 The Yoga for Kids Kit allows the therapist, parent, teacher or caregiver to customize each yoga pose to the child’s needs.
 Learn more about the custom Yoga Kit in our Yoga for Kids post here.

 Finally the most important tools cannot be purchased or fabricated.
 Enthusiasm, positivity and encouragement!
 A smile and a cheer can go a long way towards motivating a child to maintain focus, feel comfortable and confident and ultimately achieve success both in and out of PT treatment sessions.